 Obtaining a restricted area permit for Nar Phu is an easy process, but time mainly is used in uploading all documents of trekkers and the agency which have to be done at the immigration office.

-However, it will not exceed more than 2-3 hours to complete all this process and hold the permit in your hand.
+However, it will not exceed more than 2-3 hours to complete this process and hold the permit in your hand.

 Where can I obtain a Nar Phu restricted area permit?

-Nar Phu valley restricted permit can only be obtained through the immigration office of Kathmandu, situated at Kalikasthan.
+Nar Phu Valley restricted permit can only be obtained through the immigration office of Kathmandu, situated at Kalikasthan.

 Do I need to have a TIMS Permit for the Nar Phu Valley Trek?

-TIMS permit is not mandatory for the Nar Phu valley trek unless you plan to merge Nar Phu with Annapurna Circuit trek descending through Thorung La Pass.
+TIMS permit is not mandatory for the Nar Phu Valley trek unless you plan to merge Nar Phu with Annapurna Circuit trek descending through Thorung La Pass.

 Do children need to have separate permits in Nepal?